digcat/ootb-allinone-mysql/README.md

     * When first running any maven build for a plugin, as usual this is very slow, but there is a settings.xml file which gets installed prior to maven running which redirects the m2 repository folder to /vagrant/cache-m2, which should make later builds much quicker.
-    * Once the addons have been built into ./addons-built you can issue ‘vagrant halt’ to shut down the VM if you think you might use it again, or else ‘vagrant destroy’ will halt and delete the VM.
+    * Once the addons have been built into ./addons-built you can issue ‘vagrant halt addonbuilder’ to shut down the VM if you think you might use it again, or else ‘vagrant destroy addonbuilder’ will halt and delete the VM.
 * Once the addons are built you can proceed to build the alfresco server
     * Start by importing puppet dependencies by running ‘install-puppet-modules.sh’
     * Next run ‘vagrant up alfresco’